 (Note that whether a particular course is scheduled depends on faculty availability and student demand.)

 The Criminal Appeals Project gives students an opportunity to be directly involved in the appellate process.
 Under the direct supervision of clinical faculty, students work in pairs on one or two criminal appeals in state or federal court.
 The clinical, which is available to second- and third-year law students, requires a two-semester commitment so that students can see a case through from start to finish.

-Students work in various civil units of the Wisconsin Department of Justice, at the Department of Natural Resources, 1,000 Friends of Wisconsin, or the Midwest Environmental Advocates.
+Students work in various civil units of the Wisconsin Department of Justice (including the Criminal Appeals Unit), at the Department of Natural Resources, 1,000 Friends of Wisconsin, or the Midwest Environmental Advocates.
 The program offers law students a unique opportunity to gain hands-on experience in public advocacy and litigation.
 Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters statewide importance.

 In the Innocence Project, UW law students under the direct supervision of clinical faculty investigate and litigate claims of innocence in cases involving inmates in state and federal prisons in Wisconsin.
 The Innocence Project is open to students who have finished their first year of course work.

 The Judicial Internship Program places students with trial and appellate judges throughout Wisconsin, including placements with the Wisconsin Supreme Court and Seventh Circuit Court of Appeals.
 Student work varies but always emphasizes research and writing.